AmalIrfan/color_style.py/README.md

 # color_style.py

-I am a beginner user.
+Warnig:I am a beginner user.\n
 the color_style.color() takes *nums* and returns a color string like `'\033[91;105m'`